We work across industry and government to prevent, detect and control marine pest threats.

 - New Zealand Government (standing observer)

-- technical or scientific expert (3 observers).
+- technical or scientific experts (observers as requested).

 Coordinate efforts across government.
 Develop a shared approach to stop to spread of marine pests.